 Henry Hardy Hogan Scrapbook

-This scrapbook belonged to Henry Hardy Hogan, 1834-1902, a Pioneer Reno settler and Nevada doctor who arrived in Nevada in 1864.
-The album of clippings are from the Plaindealer newspaper and contain clippings about Nevada including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.
+The Henry Hardy Hogan Scrapbook contains one scrapbook that belonged to Henry Hardy Hogan.
+The album of newspaper clippings are from the Plaindealer newspaper and contains newspaper clippings about Nevada, including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.

 - Hogan, Henry Hardy (Creator, Person)